Intimate Partner Violence

 Creating a Culture of Acceptance: Abuse, HIV and Women in Shelter is an interactive eLearning module created by the NRCDV for crisis counselors, domestic violence victim advocates, and shelter managers to help HIV positive survivors residing in domestic violence shelters regain control of their health and their lives, including helping women recognize their own risk, providing guidance on positive action steps to increase their health and safety, and creating an environment of acceptance and support that de-stigmatizes HIV positive women.

 Fewer than 10 percent of HIV providers routinely screen for IPV, yet incidence is highly disproportionate among populations at risk for HIV.
 There is a very high prevalence of trauma among people with HIV/AIDS, particularly women who experienced child sexual abuse and men who have sex with men.
-The Health Resources and Services Administration (HRSA) HIV/AIDS Programs provides extensive information, resources and tools related to HIV/AIDS including contact information on the Ryan White Technical Assistance Center – TARGET.
+The Health Resources and Services Administration (HRSA) HIV/AIDS Bureau provides extensive information, resources and tools related to HIV/AIDS including contact information on the Ryan White Technical Assistance Center – TARGET.

 Children and Youth